fattjake/CGTutorial/0-For-Instructor/Lab.markdown

 1. The first step is to set the current color used for stroking paths to green.
 2. Next, you are saving the current state of the Core Graphics environment.
 3. CGContextTranslateCTM is a call that sets a translation on the context.
 A translation moves the origin point from which all drawing is done.
 In this case, you are moving the start point right and down (from 0.0) to the origin point of the defined rectangle.

+Note: This is just a way to break the drawing of the line graph into it's own drawing space.
+The rectangle passed into the generateBezierPathForGraph acts as though it's the entire drawing canvas.
+Then when you actually draw it, you need to move the origin point to the right spot in the overall coordinate space.

 4. Here’s the most important part, you stroke the path.
 This uses the color you just set.
 5. Finally, you restore the state, this puts the origin for drawing back to the default.